bitcoin-api/bitcoin-api/README.md

 bitcoin to our environment🌲🌳🌎!
 This donation is added to your withdraw fee
 (which is only the bitcoin network fee).
-More info on this in the future in terms of how the bitcoin will be used specifically.

-Bitcoin-Api is open to suggestions for good ways to help the environment using the bitcoin collected from EnviroWithdraws.
-Leave a note in a Github Issue, or email us at support@bitcoin-api.io
-☮️✌🏿✌🏾✌🏽✌🏼✌🏻🕊

 ## Glossary